The Einstein formula, a relation between mass and energy

 The calories released by logs burning in a chimney are the result of an internal energy loss between the initial state of carbon and oxygen and the final state of carbon dioxide.
 Where do these ‘internal’ energies come from?

 The English physicist Francis Aston was the first to measure the mass of nuclei.
 Dividing this mass by the number of nucleons present allows for a calculation of the average mass of a bound nucleon.
 Aston’s curve shows that belonging to a nucleus makes a nucleon lose just under 1% of its mass.
 This loss, when multiplied by the speed of light squared, comes out an energy loss which can surpass 8 million electronvolts.
 This is the energy that on average needs to be spent to rip a nucleon away from the nucleus: the binding energy.
-The proportionality between mass loss and binding energy is general: in the case of a nucleus, the mass lost is low but detectable, whereas in chemical phenomena involving energies of a few electronvolts the masses defects are too small to measure.
+In the case of a nucleus, the mass lost is low but detectable, whereas in chemical phenomena involving energies of a few electronvolts the masses defects are too small to measure.

 In the example above, if we were to weigh the total mass of carbon and oxygen present before the reaction and compare it to the total mass of carbon dioxide produced, we would see that a tiny amount of mass is lost in the reaction.
-This mass difference is too small to be noticed by even the most sensitive weighing apparatus, but when multiplied by the speed of light squared it is capable of generating that friendly heat we gather round the fireplace to enjoy.
+This mass difference is too small to be noticed by even the most sensitive weighing apparatus, but when multiplied by the speed of light squared it is capable of generating that friendly heat we enjoy in the fireplace.

 T= 1/2 mv2, the well-known formula for kinetic energy, is no longer valid for particles traveling at speeds in excess of ten thousand kilometers per second (also known as relativistic speeds).
-This is the case for those electrons produced by beta decay whose speeds approach (without ever surpassing) the speed of light in vacuo (300,000 km per second).
+This is the case for instance of electrons produced by beta decay whose speeds approach the speed of light in vacuum (300,000 km per second).
 According to classical physics, no such speed limit should exist.
-The experimental observation that particles never travel faster than light is therefore a good confirmation of the validity of the theory of relativity
+The experimental observation that particles never travel faster than light is therefore a confirmation of the validity of the theory of relativity